Lower Bounds for Electrical Reduction on Surfaces: Planar electrical transformations

-\subsection{Back to Planar Electrical Moves}
+\subsection{Back to planar electrical moves}

-Each planar electrical transformation in a planar graph $G$ induces the same change in the medial graph~$G^\times$ as a finite sequence of 1- and 2-strand tangle flips (hereafter simply called “tangle flips”) followed by a single medial electrical move.
-For an arbitrary connected multicurve $\gamma$ on the sphere, let \EMPH{$\bar{X}(\gamma)$} denote the minimum number of medial electrical moves in a mixed sequence of medial electrical moves and tangle flips that simplifies $\gamma$.
-Similarly, let \EMPH{$\bar{H}(\gamma)$} denote the minimum number of homotopy moves in a mixed sequence of homotopy moves and tangle flips that simplifies $\gamma$.
+Each planar electrical transformation in a plane graph $G$ induces the same change in the medial graph~$G^\times$ as a finite sequence of 1- and 2-strand tangle flips (hereafter simply called “tangle flips”) followed by a single electrical move.
+For an arbitrary connected multicurve $\gamma$, let \EMPH{$\bar{X}(\gamma)$} denote the minimum number of electrical moves in a mixed sequence of electrical moves and tangle flips that tightens $\gamma$.
+Similarly, let \EMPH{$\bar{H}(\gamma)$} denote the minimum number of homotopy moves in a mixed sequence of homotopy moves and tangle flips that tightens $\gamma$.
 We emphasize that tangle flips are “free” and do not contribute to either $\bar{X}(\gamma)$ or $\bar{H}(\gamma)$.

-Our lower bound on planar electrical moves follows our earlier lower bound proof for facial electrical moves \cite{tangle} almost verbatim; the only subtlety is that the embedding of the graph can effectively change at every step of the reduction.
-We repeat the arguments here to keep the paper self-contained.
+Our lower bound on planar electrical moves follows our earlier lower bound proof for facial electrical moves almost verbatim; the only subtlety is that the embedding of the graph can effectively change at every step of the reduction.
+We repeat the arguments here to keep the presentation self-contained.

-\begin{lemma} $\bar{X}(\overline{\gamma}) < \bar{X}(\gamma)$ for every connected proper smoothing $\overline{\gamma}$ of every connected multicurve $\gamma$ on the sphere. \end{lemma}
+\begin{lemma} $\bar{X}(\check\gamma) \le \bar{X}(\gamma)$ for every connected proper smoothing $\check\gamma$ of every connected multicurve $\gamma$ on the sphere. \end{lemma}